Eye care in pollution

-Our eyes are one of the most delicate organs of our body.
-They are prone to irritations and effects of allergies, chemicals, and pollutants in the air.
+Eyes are one of the most delicate organs of our body.
+They are prone to irritations allergies caused by chemicals, and pollutants present in the air.
 Some people might notice their eyes are itchy, dry, and red on the days when air quality is worse.
 Eye Care while living in heavy pollution is a significant requirement.
 Pollution is known to work as an invitation when it comes to infection and diseases which harms eye health and care on a big scale.

-Especially Air Pollution is considered amongst the top 5 causes bringing a variety of eye diseases for all age groups.
-And it especially hurts eye care in the elderly.
-The rise in pollution has lead to perpetually irritating and vicious eye irritations.
+Especially Air Pollution is considered amongst the top 5 causes that can bring a variety of eye diseases for all age groups.
+And it affects the elderly the most.
+That is why eye care in the elderly is even more important.
+The rise in pollution has lead to perpetually irritating and vicious eye problems.
 This, in turn, leads to redness of the eyes, watery eyes, and burning sensation.
-The air pollution and its ill effect on the eyes are mainly caused by the availability of pollutants consisting of nitric oxide, sulfur, and nitrogen dioxide.
-The presence of such chemicals in quantities exceeding limits irritates the eyes.
+The air pollution and its ill effect on the eyes are mainly caused by the availability of pollutants consisting of nitric oxide, sulphur, and nitrogen dioxide.
+The presence of such chemicals in exceeding limits, irritates the eyes.

 Effects of Environmental and Air Pollution on the Eye

 Pollution has impacted human health in numerous ways.
 But when it comes to air pollution, concerning the eyes and the vision, there has been much evidence to suggest that pollution is hurting the eye and eye care.

 Our eyes are incredibly vulnerable and highly sensitive.
 If you’ve ever been through the discomfort caused by a tiny particle of dust or sand in your eyes (which everybody would have experienced at least once), then you know the feeling of irritation involved.
 Though pollution is a little trickier than dust and sand, it can have a worse effect on our eyes in the long run.